Subplodent/BarryBunsClient/README.md

 /bbc

 You need:
-range weapon
+range weapon,
-drill
+drill,
-aotv with etherwarp
+aotv with etherwarp,